davideloba/drf-eager-fields/README.md

 ``GET /api/articles/?extra=last_10_orders``

-you will get only the last 10 prefetch orders, order by the date. :bomb: :bomb:
+you will get only the last 10 prefetch orders, ordered by the date. :bomb: :bomb:
 > Sorry for the complex queryset but, as far as I know, in Django you cannot limit the queryset directly if you want to keep it as queryset for further extension, so you have to nest a subquery to get the latest ids.

 ## Example and testing